ElwinHuaman/huamanquispe/content/authors/antony/_index.md

 ---
 # Display name
-title: Jorge L. Huaman
+title: Antony

 # Username (this should match the folder name)
 authors:
-- jorge
+- antony

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.Sc.
-Informatics
+role: Tech Enthusiast

 # Organizations/Affiliations
 organizations:
-- name: National University of Altiplano, Puno
+- name: National School of Nuñoa, Puno
   url: ""

 # Short bio (displayed in user profile at end of posts)